ariaandika/devtools/devops/git.md

 git fetch
 ```

-traveling

-need to be in a clean working directory
+traveling, need to be in a clean working directory

 ```bash
 # goto previous commit